Can you have more than one financial adviser?

 Let's weigh up the potential pros and cons of taking advice from multiple sources.

 Receiving advice from different professionals provides an alternative perspective.
 This can give you confidence that the strategies recommended are prudent.
-A second opinion acts as a sense-check.
+A second opinion acts as a sense-check and makes sure you understand any tax implications.

 Compare costs and value